Trip Dates: May 23 - May 29, 2020

 Activity Level: Class III; Involves full days of physical activity, and riders should be confident at a walk, trot, and canter on the trail.

 Included Meals: Breakfasts, picnic lunches, and dinner on the first night.

 Reserve your spot now!

 We meet in Killarney on Saturday.
 Work with your DAM girl to arrange the best way to travel down to County Kerry based on the airport you come in from.
-We can help arrange a shuttle from the Shannon airport, or you can journey with us through the Irish countryside by train if you’ll be in Dublin before the start of the tour.
+We can help arrange a shuttle from the Shannon airport ($135 for arrival and departure or $75 for one way only), or you can journey on your own through the Irish countryside by train if you’ll be in Dublin before the start of the tour.
 After a quick rest and refresh, we meet our equine companions and get acquainted on a short trail ride in the beautiful Killarney National Park.
 On this first night of the trip, we all have dinner together in town to get to know one another and celebrate our coming adventure!